Tosinkuzzy/alx-higher_level_programming/stack_queues/readme.md

 Background Context
 Before you continue reading, start this song in the background :)
 We have sniffed an unsecured network and found numbers that are used to encrypt very important documents.
+ It seems that those numbers are not always generated using large enough prime numbers.